syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Hyperlink-Cells.md

 ---
 layout: post
-title: Hyperlink Cells in UWP Pivot Grid control | Syncfusion
+title: Hyperlink Cells in UWP Pivot Grid | Syncfusion®
-description: Learn here all about Hyperlink Cells support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: Hyperlink Cells in Syncfusion® UWP Pivot Grid control let users click column, row, value, or summary cells to access detailed information easily.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# Hyperlink Cells in UWP Pivot Grid (SfPivotGrid)
+# Hyperlink Cells in UWP Pivot Grid

 The SfPivotGrid allows hyperlinking of cells to retrieve detailed information about a particular cell.
 Hyperlink can be individually applied to the following cells: